 Meet the staff of Intown Collaborative Ministries

 Always drawn by the intersection of faith and work toward social justice, Brad attended Candler School of Theology at Emory University, graduating with a Master of Theological Studies degree, focusing on comparative religion, religious experience, and social change.
-Brad is a lay member of New Church United Methodist Church, where he served for three years as co-chair of the Outreach Committee.
+Brad is a lay member of Neighborhood Church.
 Working at Intown is Brad’s dream job, bringing together his passions, skills, education, and creative mind to bring about what Martin Luther King, Jr. called “The Beloved Community.”

 Director of Outreach

 Maria Carr is the Co-Director of Intown’s Outreach Program.
 She worked on staff for three years previously as our Heading Home Case Manager.
 Maria has been working in social services for 11 years, including four years of working with chronically homeless and disabled individuals at PATH Ventures in Los Angeles.

 The daughter of a military family, Maria was born in Germany and has lived in six states.
 She graduated from Asbury University in Kentucky, where she studied social work and Christian ministries.
 Maria is passionate about advocating and empowering people who are homeless, while encouraging others in the community to be involved in this effort as well.
 She feels being Case Manager for Heading Home is a unique opportunity to make an impact in her community while being enriched by the stories, struggles, and triumphs of those she is privileged to walk alongside.
 Maria lives in Candler Park with her husband, David, and their sons, 8-year-old Isaiah and 4-year-old Joshua.
 She is a member of East Side Church and enjoys spending time with her family, traveling, learning about different cultures, and watching Kentucky basketball.